Business

 2026.05.15 17:45 GMT+8

-UAE's Abu Dhabi continues to advance economic diversification strategy with 'Sphere' announcement
+UAE's Abu Dhabi to advance economic diversification strategy with $1.7 bln Sphere announcement

 Wang Zheng

-Abu Dhabi's tourism and culture sector anticipates that the project will bring a significant increase in international tourists annually and establish itself as a new technology tourism destination in the region.
+Abu Dhabi tourism officials said the project, expected to accommodate 20,000 spectators, will bring a significant increase in international tourists annually and establish itself as a new technology-driven tourism destination in the region.

-When asked why they chose to announce the decision to launch a new project at a time when the geopolitical situation is still unclear, Mohamed Khalifa Al Mubarak, the chairman of the Department of Culture and Tourism, Abu Dhabi, responded with figures from March, when the region was troubled by geopolitical conflicts.
-The hotel occupancy rate in Abu Dhabi then was still 56%, according to the chairman, and museums, parks and shopping malls remained open.
-He said Abu Dhabi is eyeing long-term development.
+Asked about the decision to launch a new project at a time when the geopolitical situation remained unclear, Mohamed Khalifa Al Mubarak, the chairman of the Abu Dhabi Department of Culture and Tourism, responded with figures from March, when the region was troubled by geopolitical conflicts.
+At the time, the hotel occupancy rate in Abu Dhabi was still 56%, and museums, parks and shopping malls remained open.
+He said Abu Dhabi is focused on long-term development.

 Within this strategic framework, cooperation with China in the cultural field has been given prominence.
-Abu Dhabi sees China as a culture partner, the chairman said.
-Many aspects that relate to China can be seen in museums in Abu Dhabi, and the cultural exchange doesn't stop there.
-Abu Dhabi recently invited some top Chinese musicians to play at a concert, witnessing a huge crowd.
+Abu Dhabi sees China as a cultural partner, the chairman said.
+Many elements that relate to China can already be seen in museums in Abu Dhabi, he said, adding that the cultural exchange does not stop there.
+Abu Dhabi recently invited some top Chinese musicians to play at a concert that drew huge crowds.

-When asked what's the next big project for Abu Dhabi, the chairman said he would like to keep it a surprise, but hinted that another announcement in the coming months would cement Abu Dhabi's position as a global hub for music and live entertainment.
+Asked what Abu Dhabi's next big project is, Al Mubarak said he would like to keep it a surprise, but hinted that another announcement in the coming months would cement the city's position as a global hub for music and live entertainment.

 Copyright ©